hpc/pavilion2/docs/tests/format.rst

 inherits\_from
 ~~~~~~~~~~~~~~

-Sets the test (by test base name) that this test inherits from, out of
+Sets the test (by test base name) that this test inherits from *which must be *
-the tests in this suite file.
+*a test from this file*.
 The resulting test will be composed of all
 keys in the test it inherits from, plus any specified in this test
 config.
 See `Inheritance <../advanced.md#inheritance>`__ in the advanced
 pavilion overview.